shawnkuo-ghw/hw-ds1/assignment02/problem-3/problem-3.md

 >     // ... link subTree to parent ...
 > ```

 We go back up the tree from the new node to the root (using stack).
 For every node we pass, we recalculate its height.
-Then we call rebalance, thus we check if the "left" and "right" sides loose balance, then we rotates the nodes to fix it if needed
+Then we call rebalance, thus we check if the "left" and "right" sides loose balance, then we rotates the nodes to fix it if needed.

 The `updateHeight(node)` function recalculates the height based on children ($1 + \max(h_L, h_R)$).
 Since we do this from the bottom up, every node's height is corrected.

 The `rebalance(node)` function checks the balance factor ($h_R - h_L$).
 If the factor is $\in \{-1, 0, 1\}$, no changes.
 If the factor is $\pm 2$, rotations are performed.
-Rotations can reduce the height difference to preserve the BST Order
+These rotations only move whole subtrees, so the BST order is preserved while we reduce the height difference.

 Thus the RI perserved